A South African family at a kitchen table with a laptop showing TributePoint's donation page and a phone showing a PayFast payment

 This is the ugly part.
 Scammers know that grieving families are vulnerable — especially in the first 48 hours when everything is chaos.
 The most common scam is simple: someone creates a WhatsApp broadcast with a bank account number claiming to collect for the funeral.
 The account belongs to the scammer, not the family.
 By the time anyone catches on, the money is gone.

 How do you protect yourself?
 Never send money to a bank account number you received on WhatsApp without calling the family directly to confirm.
-Legitimate donation pages use proper payment gateways (like PayFast) that process payments through verified, traceable accounts.
-If someone cannot give you a verifiable donation link and only wants a bank account number, that is a red flag.
+A proper donation page gives people one consistent link to verify and share.
+If someone cannot give you a traceable link and only wants a bank account number, that is a red flag.

 If you are the one collecting, use a platform that logs every rand — who sent it, when, and how much.
 It protects you from anyone saying "where did the money go?" and it gives donors confidence that their contribution actually reached the family.